frankaemika/docs/source/index.rst

    ROS Control and MoveIt!.
 It also contains ``franka_description``, a collection of URDF models and 3D meshes that can be useful outside of ROS.
    The repository is available at https://github.com/frankaemika/franka_ros.
+ * ``franka_ros2`` is currently released only as beta software.
+   The repository is available at https://github.com/frankaemika/franka_ros2.
+ * ``Franka Matlab`` provides a Simulink and a Matlab API, together with helper functions and tools, for rapid-prototyping in Real-Time on the Franka Robot" Franka Matlab artifacts can be obtained at `Franka World <https://franka.world/>`_.

 The source code of this documentation is also `available online
 <https://github.com/frankaemika/docs>`_.